Raffian-moin/laravel-request-lifecycle/README.md

 - **`src/Illuminate/Http/`** – Processes HTTP requests and responses.
 - **`src/Illuminate/Support/`** – Provides helper functions and utilities.

+## What is service container?

+Imagine you need a variety of groceries—vegetables, meat, and other essentials—for your home.
+Instead of buying each item from different specialized shops, you prefer the convenience of a super shop that has everything under one roof.

+In Laravel, core services such as session, cookie, and database are like those groceries.
+The service container in Laravel acts as your super shop.
+When you request a service, the container doesn’t provide you with a raw, unprocessed component (like a live cow when you need meat); instead, it automatically resolves all of the service’s dependencies and returns a fully constructed, ready-to-use instance.
+This streamlined process simplifies dependency management and ensures that every service you work with is properly configured and ready for immediate use.

-### Does Laravel uses application development configs or framework configs for configuration of the application?
+## Does Laravel use application development configs or framework configs for configuration of the application?

 Laravel uses both application-specific and framework-level configuration files.
 Your application’s configuration files reside in the `config` directory, while the framework’s default configurations are in the `vendor/laravel/framework/config` directory.